zigotica/tumblr-full-backup/readme.md

         ruby export.rb likes [TUMBLR_USERNAME TUMBLR_CONSUMER_KEY]

-3. Posts and images from posts you liked will be downloaded to the `liked_dir` folder.
+3. Content from posts you liked will be downloaded to the `liked_dir` folder.

 ## Todo